Recipe: Imagined Snail Noodle Soup

-In a bizarre way, for a soup I know very little about, I quite easily plucked little ‘clues’ on how I think it would feel.
-All my imagined sensory details of what this soup “should” illicit in turn became the goalposts my recipe approximated towards.
+In a bizarre way, for a soup I know very little about, I quite easily plucked little ‘clues’ on how I thought it would feel.
+All my imagined sensory details of what this soup “should” illicit became the goalposts my recipe approximated towards.
 Whether or not these goalposts are correct, I have no idea, but this little thought exercise made me revel in the fact that all art forms—from composed dishes to musical scores and architectural blueprints—are sensory recipes.
-How extremely awesome is it that us humans have the ability to not only dream up abstract sensory ideas, but to actually translate them into recipes that invite others to participate and enjoy the experience we created?
+How extremely awesome is it that we humans have the ability not only to dream up abstract sensory ideas, but to translate them into recipes that invite others to participate and enjoy the experience we created?

 Creaminess.
 The visual of Li Ziqi’s soup made it clear that this was a broth made from a hard boil, which would emulsify the fat into the broth and leave nice smoothness on the tongue.
 Looking at the color, it seems the bones may not have been roasted—so I opted to create a base from un-roasted pork neck bone (a very classic broth base for Chinese soups) and chicken feet (for silky collagen).